opencog/language-learning/src/disambiguate-pre/README.md

   has only one sense above MIN-PROB, then the word is considered unambiguous.
 * `SYMBOL` is the symbol to annotate words in the corpus.
 Default is "@".
   E.g. saw@tool
-* `model` — path to AdaGram model to use for disambiguation.
+* `model` — path to directory with AdaGram models to use for disambiguation.
 * `corpus` — path to folder with corpus to annotate.
 Corpus files are expected to contain only one sentence per line and be fully tokenized.
 * `output` — path to folder for saving the annotated corpus.